achapin/xwing-microhangars/README.md

 # TODOs

 These are tasks that I'm planning to work on already - no need to submit them as issues.
-* Actually add text that says "glue" on the flaps that need to be glued
 * Allow for custom faction/ship combos
 * Allow for custom ship icons